AI Constellation Drawer - Create Your Own Star Patterns - xelsed.ai

 infoDiv object

-Stores the p5.js div object that displays the current count of stars and constellation lines on the canvas.
+Reference to the p5.js DOM div that displays the current star and line counts.

 let infoDiv;